subscribe: Posts | Comments

 If someone says “There’s one over the Bumps” we all know where to look.

-To the west, the open area known as Hay Meadow, allows excellent viewing of Mt.
+To the west, the open area known as Hay Meadows, allows excellent viewing of Mt.
 Kidd, Mt.
 Allan, Mt.
-Columbola and Hummingbird Plume (We cannot find the origin of that lovely name. – Does anyone know?).
-Migrating raptors often use these peaks for their route.
+Collembola, Skogan Pass, and Hummingbird Plume (We cannot find the origin of that lovely name. – Does anyone know?).
+Migrating raptors often use these peaks for their route, especially in the spring.

 sites-kananaskis_(4)